The index of leafwise G-transversally elliptic operators on foliations: Introduction

-Now, the topological index morphism is obtained by composition of this morphism with the Dirac morphism defined in \cite{Kasparov:KKindex} on $E$.
+Now, the topological index morphism is obtained by composition of this morphism with the Dirac morphism defined in \cite{Kasparov:KKindex} on $E$, this latter step is a replacement for the Bott periodicity in the elliptic case.
 Even in the case of closed fibrations, this topological construction is new and completes the bivariant approach to the families Atiyah problem that was investigated in \cite{baldare:KK}. \\

+In order to keep this paper in a reasonnable size, we have chosen to restrict ourselves to {\em{compact}} Lie group actions although the interested reader can easily check that most of the constructions are immediately extendable to the setting of proper cocompact actions, as carried out in \cite{Kasparov:KKindex} for the top-dimensional case.
+Also, the higher distributional approach will be dealt with in a forthcoming paper where we also develop the cohomological viewpoint in the spirit of \cite{BV:ChernCharactertransversally, BV:IndEquiTransversal}, using Haefliger cohomology and results from \cite{BenameurHeitschI,BenameurHeitschICorrigendum, BenameurHeitschJDG}.
+We point out that these latter cohomological results have already been carried out by the first author in the case of closed fibrations in \cite{baldare:H}, where the family Berline-Vergne formula was obtained. \\

-{\em{Acknowledgements.}} The authors wish to thank A. Carey, P. Carrillo-Rouse, T. Fack, J. Heitsch, M. Hilsum, Y. Kordyukov, H. Oyono-Oyono, V. Nistor, S. Paycha, M. Puschnigg, A. Rennie and G. Skandalis for many helpful discussions.
+{\em{Acknowledgements.}} The authors wish to thank A. Carey, P. Carrillo-Rouse, T. Fack, J. Heitsch, M. Hilsum, P. Hochs, Y. Kordyukov, V. Mathai, H. Oyono-Oyono, V. Nistor, S. Paycha, M. Puschnigg, A. Rennie and G. Skandalis for many helpful discussions.
 Part of this work was realized during the postdoctoral position of the first author in the {\em{Institut Elie Cartan de Lorraine}} at Metz, he is indebted to the members of the noncommutative geometry team for the warm hospitality.
 The second author would like to thank his colleagues in Montpellier, and more specifically P.-E. Paradan, for several interesting conversations around transversally elliptic operators and their applications.
 Both authors thank the French National Research Agency for the financial support via the ANR-14-CE25-0012-01 (SINGSTAR).